stevedonovan/gentle-intro/nom-intro.md

 ## What a Nom Parser returns

-[IResult](http://rust.unhandledexpression.com/nom/enum.IResult.html) has an interesting difference from the standard `Result` type.
-There are three possibilities:
+[IResult](http://rust.unhandledexpression.com/nom/enum.IResult.html) has an interesting difference from the standard `Result` type - there are three possibilities:

   # `Done` - success - you get both the result and the remaining bytes
   # `Error` - failed to parse - you get an error